Labor Practices

 Social Return On Investment

-As part of the companys commitment to support sustainable development, Social and Environmental Responsibility, and fulfill the principles of Environmental, Social, and Governance (ESG), PT Pupuk Sriwidjaja Palembang has implemented a Community Development (Comdev) program that is based on local needs and measurable impact.
+As part of the company’s commitment to support sustainable development, Social and Environmental Responsibility, and fulfill the principles of Environmental, Social, and Governance (ESG), PT Pupuk Sriwidjaja Palembang has implemented a Community Development (Comdev) program that is based on local needs and measurable impact.

 All Comdev programs are designed through social mapping with identification of needs of surrounding communities and stakeholders, so that the interventions are relevant and provide tangible benefits.
-To ensure the effectiveness of the program, the Company uses the Social Return on Investment (SROI) method and the Community Satisfaction Index (IKM) as a measure of social impact and community acceptance
+To ensure the effectiveness of the program, the Company uses the Social Return on Investment (SROI) method and the Community Satisfaction Index (IKM) as a measure of social impact and community acceptance.

 In 2024, the SROI measurement results for flagship programs showed positive achievements:

-• Healthy and Prosperous Kemaro Island : SROI 13,12
+• Healthy and Prosperous Kemaro Island : SROI 13.12

-• Healthy Village Program : SROI 3,15
+• Healthy Village Program : SROI 3.15

-• South Sumatra BUMN House : SROI 3,89
+• South Sumatra BUMN House : SROI 3.89

 SROI Program SESERA